appliedAI-Initiative/orb_slam_2_ros/README.md

 [DBoW2 Place Recognizer] Dorian Gálvez-López and Juan D. Tardós. **Bags of Binary Words for Fast Place Recognition in Image Sequences**. *IEEE Transactions on Robotics,* vol. 28, no. 5, pp.  1188-1197, 2012. **[PDF](http://doriangalvez.com/php/dl.php?dlp=GalvezTRO12.pdf)**

 # 1. License
-ORB-SLAM2 is released under a [GPLv3 license](https://github.com/raulmur/ORB_SLAM2/blob/master/License-gpl.txt).
-For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/raulmur/ORB_SLAM2/blob/master/Dependencies.md). /////adjust link
+ORB-SLAM2 is released under a [GPLv3 license](https://github.com/aaide/ORB_SLAM2_ROS/License-gpl.txt).
+For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/aaide/ORB_SLAM2_ROS/Dependencies.md).

 For a closed-source version of ORB-SLAM2 for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.